Stanislav Henych

-Stanislav Henych (born 19 February 1949 in Jilemnice) is a Czechoslovakian former cross-country skier who competed during the 1970s.
+Stanislav Henych (born 19 February 1949 in Jilemnice) is a Czech former cross-country skier who competed for Czechoslovakia during the 1970s.
 He won a silver medal in the 50 km at the 1974 FIS Nordic World Ski Championships in Falun.

 His best olympic placing was 8th in the 4×10 km event at the 1972 Winter Olympics in Sapporo.